Administrative Guidelines for Academic Department Chairs

 Submitting Files to the Provost’s Office

-After the search committee has identified the top five candidates in the pool, the Search Committee Chair will submit the application materials of those candidates and a rationale for the ranking to the Provost’s Office (please send either electronic or photocopies of the files, not originals).
+After the search committee has identified the top five candidates in the pool, the Search Committee Chair will submit the application materials of those candidates and a rationale for the ranking to the Provost’s Office (please send electronic files as email attachments, not links to online sources).
 The rationale should include a section explaining why acceptable candidates (i.e., those meeting the established set of minimum criteria) have been eliminated from the pool.
 The Dean will review those files and will meet with the Search Committee Chair in order to discuss the two candidates who will be invited to an on-campus interview.
 Search Committee Chairs should plan for turnaround time of approximately 48 hours from the time files are received by the Provost’s Office to the meeting with Dean.